Call now: 252-767-6166

 Don Burleson Blog

-Question: I have of test a server where recreates my database exactly equal PRD in another server, taking for it a Full Backup Offline of the original system.
-Which I obtained successfully my exact copy of my system PRD with a backup offline and I included control files, data files, redo logs, etc. When I try to start the database to recover, I get this error:
+Question: I have of test a server which recreates my database exactly equal PRD in another server, taking a Full Backup Offline of the original system.
+I successfully obtained an exact copy of my system PRD with a backup offline, and I included control files, data files, redo logs, etc. When I try to start the database recovery, I get this error:

 ORA-01122: database file 1 failed verification check